Maison Schiaparelli

-Maison Schiaparelli is a haute couture house created by avant-garde Italian fashion designer Elsa Schiaparelli in 1927, and moving towards luxury ready-to-wear after being bought in 2007 by Diego Della Valle.
+Maison Schiaparelli (/ˌskæpəˈrɛli/; [skjapaˈrɛlli]) was an haute couture house founded by avant-garde Italian fashion designer Elsa Schiaparelli in 1927.
+The original house went bankrupt in 1954, and Elsa founded a perfume company, Elsa Schiaparelli SA, in 1957.
+The fashion house was re-established in 2014 under creative director Marco Zanini.
+The brand's style is often described as surrealist.

-The house is famous for its eccentric fashions, the use of Surrealism in its collections, its sense of humour, the "shocking Pink" color, gender crossing, and its use of human anatomy depictions, among other unconventional themes.

-The style of the house has been described as "hard chic".
-The company is located at 21 Place Vendôme in Paris, France.

-The current creative director has been Daniel Roseberry since 2019.

 Under Elsa Schiaparelli (1927–1954)

 Elsa Schiaparelli opened an atelier in Paris in 1927.
 Her early designs were relatively conservative, with a focus on knitwear.
 Her business grew over time, employing 400 employees by 1932.
 Already a long-time collaborator with Man Ray, Schiaparelli began further collaborations with artists from the Surrealist movement in the mid-1930s, including Salvador Dalí, Jean Cocteau, and Leonor Fini.
 During this period, she came into what would become her signature quirky, surrealistic aesthetic.
 After the Second World War, Schiaparelli's star dimmed, overtaken by new couture designers such as Christian Dior.
 In 1954, the house declared bankruptcy.
 Elsa Schiaparelli created a new company in 1957 to sell her perfumes, which is the actual company today.
 She also went on promoting the perfumes and giving lectures.